Bolu-Adekanmbi/TextAdventure-Game/ProjectPlanning.md

 - [ ] Character moveSet based on character class
     - [ ] Brainstorm of varying character classes and work on write-up documentation for this for additional readme file

+- [ ] Need to Rearrange some classes that are currently in GameEntities package

 ### Currently Thinking about
 - [ ] Need to re-design character architecture --> Potentially too many fields right now